 The menu consists of three breakfasts, lunches, and “dinners” -- if you consider a cup of tuna fish or two hot dogs, plus fruit and vegetable sides, dinner.

-One web site that markets the diet claims it’s “chemically and enzyme balanced,” though this statement isn’t explained or supported.
+A website that markets the diet claims it’s “chemically and enzyme balanced,” though this statement isn’t explained or supported.

 One thing is clear: You won’t be eating much.
 On Day 1, you get just 870 calories.
 Days 2 and 3 aren’t much different.